xcart/xcart-docs/_pages/kb_en/general_setup/installation_guide.md

 *   mod_rewrite-like components to enable proper work of {% link "SEO-friendly URLs" ref_nJxrzFEZ %}
 *   if xdebug is enabled, `xdebug.max_nesting_level` must be set to 300
 *   if OPcache is enabled, `opcache.save_comments` and `opcache.load_comments` must be true (set to "1").
 Any other cachers should not strip comments from the code too.
+*   [Suhosin](https://suhosin.org/stories/index.html "Installation Guide") PHP extension might interfere proper work of X-Cart 5, so you should disable it.

 ### Hardware requirements